William Mars-Jones

-Biography

 Early life and war service

 Mars-Jones was born in Llansannan, Denbighshire, the son of Henry Mars Jones, sometime chairman of the Denbighshire County Council, and Helen Mars Jones.
 His brother, David Mars-Jones, was Mayor of Colwyn in 1976 and High Sheriff of Clwyd in 1989.
 Mars-Jones was educated at Denbigh County School and University College Wales, Aberystwyth, where he took a First in Law and president of the Union.
 He then took a second degree at St John's College, Cambridge, where he was a member of the Footlights.

 He joined Gray's Inn, but the Second World War broke out before he could be called to the bar.
 He served in the Royal Naval Volunteer Reserve, reaching the rank of lieutenant commander, and was appointed a Member of the Order of the British Empire (Military Division) in 1945.
 He contested Denbigh as a Labour candidate in the 1945 election.